-Dr. Mark GronnowProcess Development Unit Leader - Biorenewables Development Centre (York)
+Dr. Mark GronnowProcess Development Unit Manager - Biorenewables Development Centre (BCD)

 Time & Location

 The Biorenewables Development Centre (BDC), established in 2012, is a not-for-profit company which provides industry with expertise, services and open-access facilities to develop new processes to convert plants, microbes and biowastes into high-value biorenewable products.
 The primary goal of the centre is to develop, integrate, demonstrate and prove novel technologies at a commercially-interesting scale.

 The BDC team offers a unique combination of multidisciplinary expertise across the areas of biology, chemistry and chemical engineering and state-of-the-art pilot-scale processing capabilities with a focus on fast-track plant breeding, raw materials characterisation, pre-processing, processing, downstream processing and product evaluation.
 This combination is at the core of our approach allowing us to catalyse green innovations and has culminated in over 500 projects, across the bio-based supply chain, completed for SME to global multinational clients.

 This presentation will provide a series of case studies with successes (and failures) from the field including drop-in replacements to current products which have been developed from biomass and wastes, the benefits of combining bio-processing with chemical processing and new products not currently produced by conventional means.

 About this session

 As the world faces up to the challenges posed by finite resources and carbon emissions, a shift to the bio-based chemicals provides one solution; switching from fossil fuel feedstocks and transitioning to an economy which uses renewable, biological ‘bio-based’ resources.